LaMont Jordan: New York Jets

-Jordan was drafted in the second round of the 2001 NFL Draft by the New York Jets.
+Jordan was drafted in the second round of the 2001 NFL draft with the 49th overall pick by the New York Jets.
 Jordan spent his first four years as a backup to Curtis Martin before becoming a free agent.

 Oakland Raiders

 After the 2004 season, Jordan signed a five-year, $27.5 million contract with the Oakland Raiders.
 He wore No. 34.
 Jordan rushed for a career-high 1,025 yards in 2005 while leading all NFL running backs in receptions with 70.

 On November 19, 2006, Jordan tore his medial collateral ligament in a game against the Kansas City Chiefs and missed the rest of the season.

 Jordan started the 2007 season with 350 yards rushing and two touchdowns in the first three games.
 He injured his back against the Miami Dolphins and was replaced by Justin Fargas.
 Fargas was productive and was named the starter for the next four games.
-On July 25, 2008 Jordan was released by the Raiders.
+On July 25, 2008, Jordan was released by the Raiders.